AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Methods

-Depending on the observation model used for $p_\theta(\cdot)$, we end up with a different loss function.
-For example, we can have $\ell_2$ or $\ell_1$ distances between reconstruction and ground truth as loss functions for Gaussian and Laplacian observation models, respectively.
 The main difference between \cite{grover2019uncertainty} and our formulation is that we enforce the latent space to correspond to the Fourier domain coefficients by using a nuFFT operator rather than a fully parameterized neural network.
+This allows us to optimize the sampling pattern and reconstruction network in alignment with the MRI signal model.